 November 6th, 2011

 Brooklyn-based Morris Kitchen, started by local, seasonal food advocates on a mission to connect New Yorkers with fresh, organic foods, is a food company giving new meaning to slow foods.
 They started by distributing a single product: ambrosial ginger syrup.
 And, now, finally, they’ve released a second: hand-crafted apple cider syrup.
+(Editor update 12/13: they have a much more expanded product line these days, which you can check out at the Morris Kitchen site.)

 I’ve tried the small-batch ginger syrup—I’m a sucker for products like these—and can attest to it’s shockingly delicious flavor.
 Though I’ll never pass up an opportunity to buy a hand crafted specialty food treat, I almost always end up thinking that I can make it just the same (dare I say better) myself.
 I rarely make a second purchase.
 But Morris Kitchen’s ginger syrup is different.
 Though I’ve never tried their apple cider syrup, I’m confident that I’ll feel the same about it.